 Advising Attorney to the Board

-He has served as a trustee and Chair of the Grants Committee of the Philadelphia Bar Foundation, an officer of the Temple University Alumni Association, President of the Temple Law Alumni Association and Vice President of the Board of Directors of Temple Beth Hillel-Beth El in Wynnewood, PA.
-He is an active member of the Temple American Inn of Court, the Global Philadelphia Association and the General Counsel to American Friends of Ariel and Dolce Suono Ensemble.
+He has served as a trustee and Chair of the Grants Committee of the Philadelphia Bar Foundation, an officer of the Temple University Alumni Association, President of the Temple Law Alumni Association, and Vice President of the Board of Directors of Temple Beth Hillel-Beth El in Wynnewood, PA.
+He is an active member of the Temple American Inn of Court, the Global Philadelphia Association, and the General Counsel to American Friends of Ariel and Dolce Suono Ensemble.
 Michael is on the Advisory Council of the City of the Philadelphia Mural Arts Project and an Advisory Board Member for Community Health Charities.
 He was recently re-elected a Committeeman in Lower Merion Township.
 He served as the Financial Secretary of the Young Lawyers Division of the Philadelphia Bar Association and is a member of the American Bar Association.

-Mr. Adler is admitted to practice in New Jersey and Pennsylvania, and before the U.S. District Court for the Eastern District of Pennsylvania, the United States Court of Appeals for the Third Circuit, and the United States Supreme Court.
+Michael is admitted to practice in New Jersey and Pennsylvania, and before the U.S. District Court for the Eastern District of Pennsylvania, the United States Court of Appeals for the Third Circuit, and the United States Supreme Court.

 Candace Kilstein is an entrepreneur and marketing consultant who has worked in various positions within the entrepreneurial and entertainment industries.
 She has served as the Executive Director of the Pennsylvania Film Industry Association, Director of Communications for the Angel Venture Fair and as VP of Film Education for Saxon on Film promoting eight-time Academy Award winning producer Ed Saxon.
-She currently is the entrepreneur in residence for Temple University’s Women’s Entrepreneurship Organization at the Fox School of Business.
+She is currently the entrepreneur in residence for Temple University’s Women’s Entrepreneurship Organization at the Fox School of Business.
 Candace holds a B.A. in Entrepreneurship and Marketing with a minor in Economics from Temple University.

 Malik Boyd joined the Jazz Lives Philadelphia board with a decade of noted success in marketing at the senior management level.
 Malik brings an inaluable mix of passion, creativity, and execution.
 Rooted in the entertainment business, most notably as a music artist, Malik made a mark through his ability to navigate cross promotional opportunities, impressively founding and managing one of the longest running weekly live music showcases in Philadelphia.
-Always focused on the big picture, Malik is passionate about driving home the importance of education and the vast opportunities that are present in entrepreneurship.
+Always focused on the big picture, Malik is passionate about driving home the importance of education and the vast opportunities present in entrepreneurship.
 His skills include creative design and brand architecture, allowing him to apply his unique creativity to programs for respected industry leaders like Wells Fargo, The City of Philadelphia, Diageo (Cuervo Black), The National Black MBA Association, Philadelphia Parking Authority, PangoUSA, and various national, state, and local elected officials, and more.

 Personally, Mr. Cesareo has a strong affinity to Temple University.
 He is a dedicated supporter of alumni and university initiatives.
-He has served on numerous committees and has led several groups, most recently the Fox School of Business’ Alumni Association where he was responsible for strategic vision and engagement of all of the school’s 60,000+ alumni.
+He has served on numerous committees and has led several groups, most recently the Fox School of Business’ Alumni Association where he was responsible for strategic vision and engagement of the school’s 60,000+ alumni.
 He also serves as Secretary and Member of the Board of Trustees at the International House Philadelphia.
-Musically, Giacomo has played saxophone (alto and tenor) for over 20 years.
+Musically, Giacomo has played saxophone for over 20 years.
 His favorite jazz musician is Archie Shepp.